 Before you migrate your Access databases to SQL Server, you should back up both the Access databases that you will be migrating as well as the SQL Server databases into which you will migrate Access objects and data.

 To back up an Access database, on the Tools menu, point to Database Utilities, and then select Back Up Database.

 For information about how to back up SQL Server databases, see "Backing Up and Restoring Databases in SQL Server" in SQL Server Books Online.

-You might also want to document properties of your Access databases, such as lists of database objects, file sizes, and permissions.
-To generate this documentation in Access, on the Tools menu, point to Analyze, and then click Documenter.
+You might also want to document the properties, such as lists of database objects, file sizes, and permissions, of your Access databases.
+To generate this documentation in Access, on the Tools menu, point to Analyze, and then click Documented.